DionKill/ps4-linux-tutorial/docs/internal-installation.md

 > If you proceed, either it won't boot, or you'll inevitably corrupt your whole drive and loose all your data!

 > [!WARNING]
-> This shit is slow.
+> This shit is slow on an HDD.
 Be careful and prepare your balls for imminent explosion.

 ## Internal HDD setup